-Please keep in mind that the dimensions and other details referenced throughout this document are specific to the standard configurations of this scoreboard.
-Before purchasing materials, digging holes, etc. you should verify with the factory that you have the right documentation for your particular project.
+Please keep in mind that the dimensions and other details referenced throughout this document are specific to the standard configurations of this particular scoreboard model.
+Before purchasing materials, digging holes, etc. you should verify with the factory that you have the right documentation for your unique project.